Avnet/Fujikura-beamforming/README.md

 In ..rfsocX\development\MathWorks\AppDesigner\test\
 there are
 1.  __fujikuraPAAM_init_beam_table_direct.m__
-    This acript configures the PAAM in beam-table direct mode.
+    This script configures the PAAM in beam-table direct mode.

 1.  __fujikuraPAAM_init_beam_table_bank.m__
-    This acript configures the PAAM in beam-table bank mode.
+    This script configures the PAAM in beam-table bank mode.

 3.  __fujikuraPAAM_init_beam_steer_occ.m__
-    This acript configures the PAAM in on-chip-calculator mode.
+    This script configures the PAAM in on-chip-calculator mode.

 <!-- This is a comment in Markdown and won't appear in the rendered document.